lexicalunit/dotfiles/README.md

 | [`yaml2json`](bin/yaml2json) | Converts yaml input to json output. |
 | [`youtube2mp3`](bin/youtube2mp3) | Downloads the audio from a youtube video given the URL. |

-# What does `setup all` install?
+# What does `equip all` install?

-Glad you asked! `setup all` will go through the following steps one by one.
+Glad you asked! `equip all` will go through the following steps one by one.
 For the steps that install packages/formulas/casks/whatever, see below for the list of included items.

 | Step | Description |